colinpeng-datascience/data-science-e-commerce/README.md

 The notebook contains a model I made to do keyword-extraction using Seq2Seq neural network with Attention mechanism.

-#### For more information, please click into the file or contacts colin100113@gmail.com
+#### For more information, please click into the file or contact colin100113@gmail.com